gabe00122/personal-site/src/posts/basic-actor-critic.md

 # Introduction

 I recently finished reading [Reinforcement Learning: An Introduction by Sutton and Barto](http://incompleteideas.net/book/the-book-2nd.html).
 Inspired by the book, I decided to implement the actor-critic algorithm and learned a lot in the process.
 My first step was translating the pseudocode outlined in the book into JAX.
-If you're new to reinforcement learning, it's better to start by implementing a solution to a multi-armed bandit problem and familiarize yourself with temporal difference learning.
+If you're new to reinforcement learning, it's better to start by implementing a solution to a [multi-armed bandit problem](https://en.wikipedia.org/wiki/Multi-armed_bandit) and familiarize yourself with [temporal difference learning](https://en.wikipedia.org/wiki/Temporal_difference_learning) as these are foundational concepts.

 ## Reinforcement Learning

 Reinforcement learning is a class of algorithms designed to train a model, called a policy, to take actions that maximize the total reward received over time.
-It is called reinforcement learning because rewards reinforce behaviors that lead to higher rewards.
+It is called reinforcement learning because rewards reinforce behaviors that led to higher rewards.

 These algorithms require functional approximation, with deep learning being a particularly promising approach.

 ## Actor Critics

-Actor-critic algorithms are a class of reinforcement learning algorithms that use two models to teach each other: an actor and a critic.
+Actor-critic's are a class of reinforcement learning algorithms that use two models to teach each other.
 Both the actor and the critic take an observation of the environment as input but produce different outputs.

 - The actor outputs an action distribution, from which an action can be sampled.
 - The critic outputs a prediction of the total reward remaining in the episode or a prediction of the future rate of reward.